jacobheric/www.jacobheric.com/posts/2011-02-05-a-new-brew-day.md

 The unattended sparge.
 Notice the sophisticated insulation equipment (a beach towel) minimizing heat loss.

-<iframe src="https://player.vimeo.com/video/19597587"  webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe class="w-full mx-auto" src="https://player.vimeo.com/video/19597587"  webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Sparge over, the wort goes on the heat for the boil.
 I keep the lid on until the boil gets going.
 Then it's off with the lid for a long, vigorous boil.
 One